-Alexandra is designing and delivering dialogue events in Geneva and internationally on the topics of the European Security, the OSCE conflict prevention mechanisms and post-war reconstruction in Syria.
-She represents the GCSP to the OSCE Network of Think Tanks and Academic Institutions.
+Ms Matas designs and oversees a number of dialogue processes in Geneva and internationally focused on relations between Russia and the West, European Security, the OSCE conflict prevention mechanisms, post-war reconstruction in Syria, as well as others.
+She is also the representative for the GCSP at the OSCE Network of Think Tanks and Academic Institutions.

-Alexandra joined the GCSP in January 2011 and coordinated activities of the Programmes on Security and Law, and WMD & Disarmament, respectively.
-She also worked at the GCSP as Short Course Coordinator in 2010 and as an intern from 2006 to 2007.
+Ms Matas joined the GCSP in January 2011 and coordinated activities for the Programmes on Security and Law, and WMD & Disarmament, respectively.

-Emily Munro is Deputy Head, Emerging Security Challenges and Strategic Anticipation Cluster Leader at the GCSP.
+Emily Munro heads the work on Strategic Anticipation and leads projects on dialogue on emerging security issues at the Geneva Centre for Security Policy (GCSP).
 In this role Emily leads projects and contributes to courses, in particular in the area of strategic foresight and international security and on initiatives seeking to foster dialogue on cyber security and arms proliferation.
-She is a term facilitator and module responsible in the eight-month Leadership in International Security Course (LISC) and she directs annual short courses on strategic foresight and on emerging issues in international security.
+She is a term facilitator and module responsible in the eight-month Leadership in International Security Course (LISC) and she directs an annual short courses on strategic foresight.
 She was the Course Director of the two-month New Issues in Security Course from 2017 to 2019.